isaacharrisholt/vorn-finance-tracker/README.md

 Spaces are acceptable, and case does not matter (the program converts everything to lowercase anyway).
 The order of the categories doesn't matter, but you may prefer to keep them in the order you've got them in your spreadsheet.
-The program will also filter out any duplicate categories, though the row will be overwritten if you do something like this:
+The program will also filter out any duplicate categories, though the row will be overwritten, so if you do something like this...

 ```text
 laundry: 19
 laundry: 20
 ```

+...your laundry spending will be put in row 20.

 Aaaaaaand you're done!
 Your new category has been added and will be taken into account next time you run the program.